Millions of Women Don't Have Access to Fertility Treatments

 People who want to undergo fertility treatments already face other barriers, including cost.
 Insurance or employer coverage of fertility treatments is uncommon, and the average cost of an IVF cycle in the U.S. is about $12,400.
 Even just an appointment with a fertility specialist can cost from $200-400.

 The study authors argue that substantial travel for fertility treatments adds an additional barrier and expense for women without access to nearby clinics.
-"The major access issue is ability to pay for these services," says study author Dr. John Harris, an assistant professor of obstetrics, gynecology and reproductive sciences at the University of Pittsburgh School of Medicine ."But I think there's a subset of people who are really going to be affected by geography when it comes to getting treatment."
+"The major access issue is ability to pay for these services," says study author Dr. John Harris, an assistant professor of obstetrics, gynecology and reproductive sciences at the University of Pittsburgh School of Medicine .
+"But I think there's a subset of people who are really going to be affected by geography when it comes to getting treatment."

 Using telemedicine to reach people where they live is one way to improve access to treatment, Harris says; more supportive policies from employers, with travel benefits or time off to go to appointments, are others.
 He adds that people who want to undergo fertility services should have more choices in the future.